vizdata-f21/project-1-team_5_look_alive/README.md

 your analysis.
 Identify any trends revealed (or not revealed) by the plots.
 Speculate about why the data looks the way it does.

-## Question 2 &lt;- Update title to relate to the question you’re answering
+## Question 2 \<- Update title to relate to the question you’re answering

 ### Introduction